Northwest Airlines Flight 253: Postflight

-Verbally disruptive passenger incident

-On December 27, 2009, two days after the original incident, the crew of another Flight 253 (operating the same route) requested emergency assistance with a Nigerian passenger who they said had become "verbally disruptive".
-The crew questioned the passenger after other passengers expressed concern that he had been in the lavatory for over an hour.
-It was later determined that the man was a businessman who had fallen ill from food poisoning during the flight, and did not pose any security risk.

 Key people

 Umar Farouk Abdulmutallab

-The perpetrator of the attack was Umar Farouk Abdulmutallab, a 23-year-old Nigerian born into a middle-class family.
+The perpetrator of the attack was Umar Farouk Abdulmutallab, a 23-year-old Nigerian born into a wealthy-class family.
 Abdulmutallab was raised in Kaduna, in Nigeria's Muslim-dominated north, a place he returned to on his vacations.

-In high school at the British International School in Lomé, Togo.
-Abdulmutallab was known to be a devout Muslim, who frequently discussed Islam with schoolmates.
+In high school at the British International School in Lomé, Togo, Abdulmutallab was known to be a devout Muslim, who frequently discussed Islam with schoolmates.
 He visited the U.S. for the first time in 2004.

 For the 2004–05 academic year, Abdulmutallab studied at the San'a Institute for the Arabic Language in Sana'a, Yemen, and attended lectures at Iman University.
 He began his studies at University College London in September 2005, where he was president of the school's Islamic society in 2006 and 2007, during which time he participated in, along with political discussions, such activities as martial arts and paintballing.
 During those years, he came to the attention of MI5, the UK's domestic counter-intelligence and security agency, for radical links and connections with Islamic extremists.
 To protect his privacy, they did not pass the information along to American officials.

 On June 12, 2008, Abdulmutallab applied for and received from the U.S. consulate in London a U.S. multiple-entry visa, valid to June 12, 2010, with which he visited Houston, Texas, from August 1–17, 2008.
 In May 2009, Abdulmutallab tried to return to Britain, supposedly for a six-month "life coaching" program at what the British authorities concluded was a fictitious school; accordingly, his visa application was denied by the United Kingdom Border Agency.
 His name was placed on a UK Home Office security watch list, which meant he was not permitted to enter the UK, though he could pass through the country in transit and was not permanently banned.
 The UK did not share the information with other countries.